David-Bratkov/Expense-Reimbursement-System/README.md

 ## Windows CMD Enviroment Variables Setup

-> There are 2 evnviroment variables used in this project
+> There are 2 enviroment variables used in this project
 >

 (include all environment setup steps)